hash function selection for cybergraph particles

 The only migration path from Poseidon2 to any successor requires rehashing original content.
 This is impossible without guaranteed content availability.
 Therefore:

 This dependency inverts the typical development sequence.
-Most blockchain projects build storage proofs after achieving consensus and execution.
-CORE must build storage proofs before or simultaneously with the hash function deployment, because the hash function’s survivability depends on them.
+Most blockchain projects build storage proofs after achieving consensus and execution. nox must build storage proofs before or simultaneously with the hash function deployment, because the hash function's survivability depends on them.

 7. CID Format Specification